 Women, Infants & Children (WIC) Nutritional Program*

 Our needs change as we continue to add people to our team.
 Please check back on our website and Facebook page or subscribe to our newsletter for more volunteer opportunities.

-We are currently searching for doctors specializing in internal medicine and family medicine.
+We are currently searching for doctors specializing in gynecology and nurses.
 If you are interested, email us at firstname.lastname@example.org.